Michael-2003/Pharmacy-Management-System/README.md

-Created a Customer-Centric Pharmacy Management System using Java and a Graphical User Interface (GUI) to optimize the experience for customers and staff alike.
+A Customer-Centric Pharmacy Management System using Java and a Graphical User Interface (GUI) to optimize the experience for customers and staff alike.
 The system empowers customers to browse, select, and purchase pharmaceutical products seamlessly.

 ![image](https://github.com/Michael-2003/Pharmacy-Management-System/assets/107130078/0aec833b-0568-4ce2-8a8e-5721cacb33f3)